 Polar bears are the largest bear species and they feed on ringed and bearded seals.
 Bears are opportunistic hunters and will eat just about anything ranging from whale carcass to the live walrus.
-Changes in weather conditions force polar bears not to restrict to a specific diet.
+Changes in weather conditions force polar bears not to rely on particular diet.
 Favorite among the polar bear diet is a seal which is an essential source for providing fats.
 Bears need fats to spend months in starvation during denning.
 The adult polar bear loves to consume seal’s blubber to build up fat reserves.
 The carcass if often left for other arctic animals to feed on.
 Let’s study now what do polar bears eat in the wild.

 What Do Polar Bears Eat in the Wild?

 Polar bears are the largest terrestrial land carnivores.
 Animals (other than seals) do not form the regular part of polar bear’s diet.
 Bears occasionally feed on carcasses of ravens, arctic foxes, or whales when the seals are scarce.
 The reason behind is that the supplementary foods do not provide enough calories for bears to survive the intense cold of the Arctic.
-The massive polar bear’s size means that they must hunt animals that are not only large enough to feed the entire family unit–it should also be rich in fat reserves and calories.
+The massive polar bear’s size means that they must hunt animals that are not only large enough to feed the entire family unit–they should be rich in fat reserves and calories too.

 What Food Do Polar Bears Eat?